carousel/PhpDesignPatterns/docs/notes.md

 *   smart proxy
 *   wrapped in constructor
 *   inheritance is not feasible because it is static and applies to an entire class
-*   decorate object at run-time,
+*   decorate object at run##time,
 *   more flexible then inheritance
 *   same interface as wrapped class
 *   alternative to subclassing
 *   must be a subclass of wrapped interface/object
 *   example: grahical embellishment
-Bridge (handle/body)
+##Bridge (handle/body)
--
+*   push implmentation details to separate hirerarcy
 *   level of indirection
 *   decouple an abstraction from its implementation so that the two can vary independently (orthogonal)
 *   allow layering
 *   abstraction and implementation can be extended differently
 *   more complex variation of adapter
-*   run-time binding of the implementation
+*   run##time binding of the implementation
 *   adapter makes things work before design
 *   common interface for implementation
-*   bridge make things work after they are designed Proxy
+*   bridge make things work after they are designed
--
+##Proxy
 *   level of indirection
 *   only one relationship (static?)
 *   provide a surrogate or placeholder for another object to control access to it
 *   limit access
-*   surrogate for another object/
+*   surrogate for another object
 *   same interface as wrapped class
 *   wrapped may not exist
 *   no object in constructor
 *   only one relationship
-Facade
--
+##Facade
 *   provide a unified interface to a set of interfaces in a subsystem.
-Facade defines a higher-level interface that makes the subsystem easier to use
+Facade defines a higher##level interface that makes the subsystem easier to use
 *   higher level interface (for one or many objects)
 *   different interface,new interface
 *   unidirectional protocol
-Composite (composite/leaf)
+##Composite (composite/leaf)
--
 *   recursive composition
 *   open ended number of objects
 *   representation
-*   compose objects into tree structures to represent whole-part hierarchies.
+*   compose objects into tree structures to represent whole##part hierarchies.
 *   composite lets clients treat individual objects and compositions of objects uniformly
 *   treat primitive and composite objects same
-*   part-whole hierarchies as object
+*   part##whole hierarchies as object
 *   client use component class interface
 *   composite implements component interface
 *   nearly every user interface toolkit or framework uses a composite (from original Smalltalk MVC view implementation)
 *   presentation pattern
-Flyweight (sharing expensive resources)
+##Flyweight (sharing expensive resources)
--
-*   use sharing to support large numbers of fine-grained objects efficiently
+*   use sharing to support large numbers of fine##grained objects efficiently
 *   share what is common (intrinsic)
 *   extrinsic
 *   Flyweight context

-BEHAVIORAL (decompositional, external to structure, sender/receiver,find what varies and encapsulate it) =
+#BEHAVIORAL (decompositional, external to structure, sender/receiver,find what varies and encapsulate it)
-Chain of responsibility(multiple handlers for request/next)
+##Chain of responsibility(multiple handlers for request/next)
--
 *   delegation
 *   avoid coupling the sender of a request to receiver by giving more then one object change to handle request
 *   pass the object along the chain
 *   successor reference
 *   open ended number of objects
-Command
--
+##Command
 *   encapsulate request as object (known as action/transaction)
 *   request is object
 *   client sets receiver and insantiate command